 At least several people in Stack Overflow (the company) realize not all is well.
 For example the Stack Overflow isn’t very welcoming post from over a year ago actually echoes a lot of my own sentiments, such as “let’s reject the false dichotomy between quality and kindness”.
 Great!
 Seems we arrived at the same conclusions.

 The new Code of Conduct hasn’t changed much.
 Personally, I still think the old be nice policy was better phrased anyway, and you can write all the rules you like; it’s about enforcement.
 The entire thing was a distraction, IMHO.

 And these kind of sentiments aren’t new either: in 2014 people had similar sentiments, and I’m sure you can find even older ones if you search enough.

-I know many community Managers as kind and empathic people who genuinely care about this sort of stuff (even though they may not agree with all the particular I’ve written down here), and I do appreciate they’re in a tough spot.
+I know many community Managers as kind and empathic people who genuinely care about this sort of stuff (even though they may not agree with all the particulars I’ve written here), and I do appreciate they’re in a tough spot.
 There are no “quick fixes” here.
 But on the other hand, it seems that things are kind of in a stalemate, where everyone accepts that the status quo sucks but no one dares to take the (drastic) action that’s needed.

 And the drastic actions that do get taken are meaningless and insignificant, like the whole Hot Network Questions drama.
-If you think that an innocent and valid question about male/female relationships is the reason people don’t like Stack Overflow then you’ve never been to Stack Overflow.
+If you think that an innocent and valid question about sexual relationships is the reason people don’t like Stack Overflow then you’ve never been to Stack Overflow.
 A lot of effort, goodwill, stress, and time was lost on that which could have been much better spent elsewhere.